-Social activities are arranged by the Student Council in co-operation with the administration.
-Opportunity is thus afforded to become socially acquainted with the other men and women of the school.
+Professional and social activities in the law school are arranged by the officers of a student organization, the Golden Gate Law School Association.
+Opportunity is thus afforded to become socially acquainted with the other men and women students and with the faculty members.